Birational geometry and localisation of categories: Examples, applications and open questions

 be a functor to some category $\sA$.
 Suppose that $P$ is a birational functor.
 Then $R$-equi\-va\-lence classes act on $P$: if $X,Y$ are two smooth projective varieties, any class $x\in X(F(Y))/R$ induces a morphism $x_*:P(Y)\to P(X)$.
-This assignment is compatible with the composition of $R$-equivalence classes given by Theorem \ref{t5.4.2}.\\ In particular, for two morphisms $f,g:X\to Y$, $P(f)=P(g)$ as soon as $f(\eta_X)$ and $g(\eta_X)$ are $R$-equivalent. \end{corr}
+This assignment is compatible with the composition of $R$-equivalence classes from \eqref{eq9.1}.\\ In particular, for two morphisms $f,g:X\to Y$, $P(f)=P(g)$ as soon as $f(\eta_X)$ and $g(\eta_X)$ are $R$-equivalent. \end{cor}

-In fact, Theorem \ref{t5.4.2} further says that $R$-equivalence is ``universal" among birational functors.
+Theorem \ref{t6.1} further says that $R$-equivalence is ``universal" among birational functors.